 - Ed, Edd n Eddy: Nazz in the first two seasons was nothing more than a pretty Girl Next Door.
 This is probably why she was flanderized into being a Dumb Blonde by the third season.
 She's notably the only character who never got her own A Day in the Limelight episode, possibly as a result of this trope.

 - Ashlynn Ella from Ever After High doesn't really have many noticable character traits besides loving shoes and having a Dating Catwoman relationship with Hunter, a Rebel student.
 Unlike most examples on this page the writers seem to have taken notice and appear to be slowly writing her out.

 - Chris Griffin from Family Guy comes across as this in later episodes, due to the "wacky fat idiot" plots being taken up by Peter and the "high school drama" plots by Meg.

 - Bill from Fat Albert and the Cosby Kids has no real defining character traits compared to the rest of the gang.
 Ironic, since he's the Author Avatar.

-- In Futurama, when describing his old crew, Professor Farnsworth mentions Captain Lando Tucker as a man with no characteristics.
+- When describing his old crew, Professor Farnsworth mentions Captain Lando Tucker as a man with no characteristics.